Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Sydney to Canberra road trip – All the answers

-How far is it from Sydney to Canberra?
+How long does it take to drive from Sydney to Canberra?

 There are a couple of big petrol stops with all the usual fast-food haunts.
 We suggest you get off the highway at Goulburn or Collector or take a brief detour to Bungendore, which has developed as a popular spot for Canberrans to head for a day out.

-Is it safe driving Sydney to Canberra at night?
+Is it safe to drive from Sydney to Canberra at night?

 What public transport options are available for visiting Canberra?

 You can travel to Canberra by train from Sydney’s Central Station to Canberra Railway Station in Kingston.
-The trip takes approx four hours and 30 minutes.
-At the moment the direct train journey is not operating and you may end up taking a train as far as Goulburn before joining a bus.
+The trip takes about four hours and 30 minutes.
+We took this trip recently, and it’s definitely not a luxury journey, with 30-year-old carriages and very limited wi-fi en route.

 You can also choose to book a Murrays Canberra to Sydney Coach service